-

 * 60 HBOT sessions, delivered 5 days a week, over three months.

-* Individualized physical, occupational and cognitive training to enhance the effects of HBOT
+* Individualised physical, occupational and cognitive training to enhance the effects of HBOT

 * Weekly or biweekly follow-ups with our team of specialists to adjust and guide the program